This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 The New Mexico cerebral palsy lawsuit filing process is necessary to seek justice for your child.
 If your child’s condition was caused by medical negligence or if you are experiencing discrimination, a lawsuit can likely bring about a resolution and potential compensation.
-It’s important to not only find an experienced cerebral palsy lawyer but also to understand the basic legal steps.
+It’s important to find an experienced cerebral palsy lawyer and understand the basic legal steps.

 Lawsuits You May File for Cerebral Palsy in New Mexico